AnwarNaseem/Data-Professional-Survey-Analysis/README.md

 # Data-Professional-Survey-Analysis

-* This report provides an analysis of data professionals, focusing on job roles, demographics, and survey responses.
+This project involved creating an interactive Power BI dashboard to analyze trends among data professionals, focusing on roles, salaries, job satisfaction, and demographics.

-* Extensive data cleaning and transformation were performed in Power Query to prepare the raw data for analysis.
-* The report includes visualizations on salary trends, role comparisons, and geographic distribution, offering an overview of the data professional landscape.
+**Data Retrieval:**
+Source: Survey data on data professionals.

+**Process:**
+Raw data was cleaned and transformed extensively in Power Query to ensure consistency and accuracy.
+Unnecessary fields were removed, duplicates were handled, and categorical variables were standardized.

 ### Data Professional Survey Report